JordiNeil/smartphone_recommendations/README.md

 **Update**
 I had to block all the ips to accessing the link above because I was getting weird requests, really boys?
-Nice try using a VPN, but only the people from you country uses those characteres.
+Nice try using a VPN.
-This is for you, 125.42.224.122, 185.254.196.218
 At least, if you want to test your pentesting skills on my service, let me know.